 Yes, it can.
 Rice is considered to be refined carbs.
 These get digested very quick which then gives you faster release of sugar.

 Yes, coffee has been shown to reduce testosterone levels.
 Drinking lots of caffeine can cause cortisol levels to increase, which will then decrease testosterone.

 Many kinds of fish contain high levels of Vitamin D, which is an important nutrient for testosterone production.
 It's also a great source of protein that doesn't contain too many calories.
 Be sure to moderate your consumption, as tuna and other kinds of fish also contain trace amounts of mercury, which can be hazardous in large amounts.

 Another great source of protein and Vitamin D, egg yolks are a good option for those without cholesterol issues.
 In fact, extra cholesterol can be beneficial for raising testosterone as long as your body can afford it.
-Egg whites are also descent in this regard but the yolks have more nutrients, which makes them the more effective option for boosting your testosterone levels.
+Egg whites are also decent in this regard but the yolks have more nutrients, which makes them the more effective option for boosting your testosterone levels.

 Fortified cereals are an excellent choice for breakfast, as they're a quick way to ingest a variety of helpful nutrients.
 Be sure to choose one with a decent amount of Vitamin D to benefit your testosterone levels.
 Also, you can add Vitamin D-enriched milk for even better results but be sure to choose a low-fat or skim variety to avoid saturated fats.